SYSTEM OF GOVERNMENT

 Branches of Government

-The Government in Singapore is modelled after the Westminster system, with 3 separate branches: the Legislature or Parliament, the Executive and the Judiciary.
-Parliament makes the laws.
-The Executive (also known as the Government and comprising Cabinet Ministers and office-holders) administers the law.
+The Government in Singapore is modelled after the Westminster system, with 3 separate branches: the Legislature (which comprises the President and Parliament), the Executive (which comprises Cabinet Ministers and office-holders, and is led by the Prime Minister) and the Judiciary.
+The Legislature makes the laws of the land.
+The Executive administers the law.
 The Judiciary interprets the law through the Courts.

-This system of Government is known as the parliamentary representative democratic republic model, where the Prime Minister of Singapore is the Head of Government and the President of Singapore is the Head of State.
+The Prime Minister is the Head of Government and the President is the Head of State.

 Being unicameral, the Parliament of Singapore has only one House.
 The Members of Parliament (MPs) are voted in at regular General Elections.
 The leader of the political party that secures the majority of seats in Parliament will be asked by the President to become the Prime Minister (PM).
 The PM will then select his Ministers from elected MPs to form the Cabinet.